StSchwerdtfeger/Stat-o-Sphere-Tutorials-NOS/README.md

-# Stat-o-Sphere-Tutorials BEM
+# Stat-o-Sphere-Tutorials NOS

-Material that I produced for the editorial collection 'Stat-o-Sphere', published via 'Berlin Exchange Medicine' as a project of members of editors of section IV data and statistics.
+Material that I produced for the editorial collection 'Stat-o-Sphere', published via the 'Students Network for Open Science' as a project of members of editors of section IV data and statistics.

-## Collection Page @ BEM:
+## Collection Page @ NOS:
 https://journal.medicine.berlinexchange.de/statosphere

 ## Introduction Article (written together with Raphael Leuner):